TrinhQuangMinh123/SecurityLearning_By_Coding_Adventure/notes/README_first_project.md

 ## Future Improvements

-Improve API rate limiting and security features instead just using Arcjet.
+Improve and making my own API rate limiting and security features instead of just using Arcjet.
+And adding more features like the missing controllers by my own creativity and also the adminAuth middleware.

 ## Contact & Feedback
 email: tqminhhcm@gmail.com